 -

-The nationality option can be carried out either in Argentina at the Civil Registry or abroad at the Argentine Embassy or Consulate with jurisdiction over the applicant's current place of residence.
-If the procedure is done in Argentina, bring an apostilled PERSONBEVIS (birth record).
-This must be translated in Argentina.
-The consulate does not translate or legalize document translations.
-For validity in Argentina, translations must be performed by a nationally registered public translator and certified by the appropriate jurisdictional professional association.
+The nationality option can be exercised either in Argentina before the Civil Registry or abroad before the Argentine Embassy or Consulate with jurisdiction over the applicant’s current place of residence.
+If carried out in Argentina, remember to bring the apostilled PERSONBEVIS, which must be translated in Argentina.
+The Consulate does not translate or legalize document translations.
+To be valid in Argentina, translations must be done by a sworn public translator registered in the country and certified by the corresponding translators’ association.

 -

-If you reside in Sweden but the applicant was born in another country, you must first register the birth certificate with the Argentine Embassy or Consulate with jurisdiction over the birthplace before scheduling an appointment to apply for Argentine nationality.
-A personbevis is not valid if you were not born in Sweden.
+If currently residing in Sweden but the applicant was born in another country, before requesting an appointment to opt for Argentine nationality in this jurisdiction, you must first verify the validity of the birth certificate at the Argentine Embassy or Consulate with jurisdiction over the place of birth.
+A personbevis is not valid if you were NOT born in Sweden.

 -

-Registration of the applicant’s birth in the Civil Registry Book: Amount in SEK equivalent to 40 USD (40 USD per every 25 lines).
+Registration of the applicant’s birth in the Civil Registry Book: amount in SEK equivalent to USD 40 (USD 40 for every 25 lines).

 -

-Notarial protocol for the declaration of option for Argentine nationality: Amount in SEK equivalent to 80 USD (40 USD per every 25 lines).
+Notarial protocol of the declaration of nationality option: amount in SEK equivalent to USD 80 (USD 40 for every 25 lines).

 -

-Processing fee for DNI: Amount in SEK equivalent to 15 USD at the exchange rate on the processing day.
+Fee, DNI: amount in SEK equivalent to USD 15, at the exchange rate of the day of processing.

 -

-Biometric Passport (only for minors under 14 years): Additional amount in SEK equivalent to 185 USD at the exchange rate on the processing day.
+If also requesting a biometric passport (only for minors under 14), add the amount in SEK equivalent to USD 185, at the exchange rate of the day of processing.

-Exact amounts in SEK will be provided at the consular appointment.
+The exact amount in SEK will be informed at the consular appointment.

 Required Documentation